 This was the genesis of a book of maps for Yanyuwa country which was later to become an invaluable item in assisting these people in their struggle for the recognition of their country, and their inherent rights, with their colonial oppressor, the European invader.
 The book was compiled by Yanyuwa families, with John Bradley and Nona Cameron, and was called “Forget about Flinders: a Yanyuwa atlas of the south west Gulf of Carpentaria”.
 And it was this book from which the pages of our first package came.

 John gave us a very interesting over view of the language and the many ways in which it differed, not just structurally, but functionally, from that with which we are most familiar.
 We are seeing truth as a relative concept; shedding the strictures of the Cartesian duality.
 We are learning that it is important not make generalised assumptions.
 The concept of ‘Aboriginal’ or ‘Indigenous’ knowledge is an overly simplistic one.
 What we are privileged to be experiencing is Yanyuwa knowledge.
 Yanyuwa is a ‘gendered’ language, which is a rare linguistic phenomenon.
-It has ‘men’ and ‘women’ dialects, and as our dictionary was compiled by a man, it falls into the latter camp.
+It has ‘men’ and ‘women’ dialects, and as our dictionary was compiled by a man, it falls into the former camp.
 But it is more than the structure which is fascinating.
 We enter territory hitherto unfamiliar to an English speaker.
 It is a place of strange concepts, sometimes ethereal and sometimes ephemeral, but always more holistic in interpretation than our usual western expression.
 In this language and understanding, this knowing, physical events transcend their mundane manifestations and become sentient beings of another order.
 Ordinary events such as weather, with its rainbows, thunder, and lightning, assume the extraordinary expressions of the Rainbow Serpent, with its voice thundering and its tongue flashing.

 Week 3, Tuesday